-The child is moved to the "Time Out Table/Area" in the classroom and told "This behaviour is unacceptable."
+The child is moved to the "Foster" class for "Time Out" and told "This behaviour is unacceptable."

-The child is given a Stage 2 'Think Sheet' to complete.
+The child is given a 'Think Sheet' to complete.
 Where possible a timer should be used.
 This helps the child to understand there will be an end point to the sanction.